plfa/plfa.github.io/src/plfa/CallByName.lagda.md

     ⟨ subst (exts σ) N′ , rs ⟩
 ```

-#### Exercise `big-step-alt` (stretch)
+#### Exercise `big-alt-implies-multi`

-Formulate an alternative big-step semantics for call-by-name that uses
+Formulate an alternative big-step semantics, of the form `M ↓ N`,
-substitution instead of environments.
-Prove that the alternative
+for call-by-name that uses substitution instead of environments.
-semantics is equivalent to the one with environements.
+Prove that `M ↓ N` implies `M —↠ N`.

 ```
 -- Your code goes here